ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 13. All of the Act 3 dopplegangers, assassins, murder tribunal people, etc are rangers or rogues (with a handful of casters and barbarians).
 14. In total, 30 Act 3 enemies have been improved thanks to Cahoot.
 15. 4 Act 2 enemies have CX entries now.
 Several Act 1 and Act 2 entries are improved.
+16. Inspired by Cahoot, I've also added passives, spells, and abilities to hopefully revamp the Silent Library fight in the Temple of Shar.
+Furthermore, Viconia's chief guards are now worthy paladins who will punish any players unprepared to counterattack their darkness!

 Easy Config Specific:
 1. Removed multiattack defense.